Orko is the comic-relief court magician appearing in the 1983-1984 He-man and the Masters of the Universe cartoon series.

 This magical storage area is of unknown size.
 It can hold several items and Orko himself can slip inside.

 Shadow Weaver’s magic and Horde science were useless in determining what a captured Orko was.
 Roboto tried analyzing him and came up with nothing as well.

 When transformed into a cricket by the Shaping staff, cricket-Orko retained his color – or rather the red of his robes.
 In cricket form he still had his normal head, hat included, though cricket sized.
 Not to mention he retained his ability to speak.
 Others transformed into animals looked like the animal they became and had no voice.

-He opened his hat and had a jet of water come out to hit Beast-Man in the face.
+He once opened his hat and had a jet of water come out to hit Beast-Man in the face.

 Orko teleported the horn of evil from under his hat to under Yuckers’ hat, calling it “the old Trollan Hat trick” (“Dree Elle’s Return” episode).

 The rain and thunder opened a temporary mystic doorway between Eternia and Trolla.
 Trolla, a beautiful land governed by magic, resides in a different astral zone.

 Pulled from his home world, Orko found himself stranded on Eternia.
 He heard a cry for help and used his mystic medallion to rescue Adam and Cringer.
 However, he lost his medallion in that very swamp.